Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 Sharding reduces the amount of data that each server needs to store.
 Each shard stores less data as the cluster grows.
 For example, if a database has a 1 terabyte data set, and there are 4 shards, then each shard might hold only 256GB of data.
 If there are 40 shards, then each shard might hold only 25GB of data.

-The specificies of how to shard are unique for each system.
+The specifics of how to shard are unique for each system.
 For example, in MongoDB a sharded cluster has the following components: shards, query routers and config servers where:
 * Shard: responsible for storing the data and providing high availability and data consistency.
 In a production sharded cluster, each shard is a replica set

 * Query Routers, or mongos instances: interface with client applications and direct operations to the appropriate shard or shards.
 The query router processes and targets operations to shards and then returns results to the clients.
 A sharded cluster can contain more than one query router to divide the client request load.
 A client sends requests to one query router.
 Most sharded clusters have many query routers.